Census Bureau Tip Sheet

-Families and Living Arrangement: 2006 — Latest national family portrait of married couple and single-parent families, stay-at-home mothers and fathers, people who live alone, children who live with grandparents, and men and women who marry and remain single.
+Families and Living Arrangements: 2006 — Latest national family portrait of married-couple and single-parent families, stay-at-home mothers and fathers, people who live alone, children who live with grandparents, and men and women who marry or remain single.
 Data are from the Current Population Survey.
 (Tentatively scheduled for release mid-March.)

 Extended Measures of Well-Being: Living Conditions in the United States, 2003 — National measures from the Survey of Income and Program Participation covering five broad domains, including possession of appliances and electronic goods, such as cell phones; housing conditions; neighborhoods and community services; ability to pay bills and buy groceries; and expectations of getting help from friends, families and communities.
 (Tentatively scheduled for release late March.)

 2006 Metropolitan and Micropolitan Area Population Estimates — St. George, Utah, in the southwest corner of the Beehive State, has been the nation’s fastest-growing metro area in recent years.
 Will this former farming community continue to hold this distinction?
 The answer will be revealed via Internet tables showing population estimates and rankings of change for the nation’s 361 metro and 577 micro areas between April 1, 2000, and July 1, 2006.
 (Tentatively scheduled for release early April.)